Sathish-M-R/talk-llama-fast/README.md

 based on talk-llama https://github.com/ggerganov/whisper.cpp

-I added:
+## added:
-- xTTSv2 support;
+- xTTSv2 support
-- UTF8 and Russian;
+- UTF8 and Russian
-- Speed-ups: streaming for generation, streaming for xtts, aggresive VAD;
+- Speed-ups: streaming for generation, streaming for xtts, aggresive VAD
-- commands: Google, stop, regenerate, reset.
+- commands: Google, stop, regenerate, reset
-- generation interription when user is speaking.
+- generation interription when user is speaking

-i used:
+## I used:
 - whsiper-cpp ggml-medium-q5_0.bin
 - mistral-7b-instruct-v0.2.Q6_K.gguf
 - xTTSv2 server streaming-mode

-## Notes
+## Requirements
+- Windows 11 x64
-- Everything is running on 3060 12 GB vram, but i guess you can try with 8 GB.
-You can try to use CPU instead of GPU, but it will be slow.
+- nvidia 3060 12 GB vram, but i guess you can try with 8 GB.
+Also you can try to use CPU instead of GPU, but it will be slow (you need to build cpu version yourself).
+- For AMD, macos, linux, android - first you need to compile everything.
+I don't know if it works.
 - Android version is TODO.
-- Works nvidia CUDA for win x64, other systems - not tested.

 ## Running
 ### For Windows x64 with CUDA